chef/automate/components/docs-chef-io/README.md

   /*
   List reports
   This is the description.
-  The description can span multiple lines and can contain `Github Flavored Markdown` */ rpc ListReports(Query) returns (Reports) {
+  The description can span multiple lines and can contain `GitHub Flavored Markdown` */ rpc ListReports(Query) returns (Reports) {
     option (google.api.http) = {